 Public Art at CMC

-he public art collection at Claremont McKenna College has been significantly enriched over the past five years with the addition of several public art installations across campus.
-Six outdoor sculptures and an indoor mural– created by some of the world’s most renowned artists - are available for the public’s enjoyment, and are accessible to everyone.
+he public art collection at Claremont McKenna College has been significantly enriched since 2015 with the addition of multiple public art installations across campus.
+The outdoor sculptures and an indoor mural—created by some of the world’s most renowned artists—are available for the public’s enjoyment, and are accessible to everyone.

-The Public Art Committee of the Board of Trustees oversees the college's public art program, which seeks to enrich the cultural, intellectual, and scholarly life of CMC and the Claremont Community.
-The integration of public art on the CMC campus serves to augment and enhance core institutional values of a residential liberal arts college.
+The Public Art Committee of the Board of Trustees oversees the college's public art program which seeks to integrate art into all aspects of campus life and provide an opportunity to engage with the arts and others constructively.
+The addition of public art on the CMC campus serves to augment and enhance core institutional values of a residential liberal arts college and support CMC’s distinct mission.
 The CMC Public Art Program cares for existing works of public art as well as advocates for securing new works of campus art.

 Here are highlights of CMC’s public art: